Azure/fta-internalbusinessapps/appmodernization/containers/articles/acs-aks-managed-deployment.md

       ```

   ### AKS Portal Deployment Experience
-  1. Log into the Azure portal and search for **Container services (managed)**.
-You should see the AKS service with the **PREVIEW** tag denoting it is a preview services.
+  1. Log into the Azure portal and search for **Kubernetes services**.
+You should see the Kubernetes services service with the **PREVIEW** tag denoting it is a preview service.

       ![Screenshot](images/acs-aks-managed-deployment/portal-AKS-preview-services-search.png)